MarkusAmshove/vscode-natural/README.md

 Language Client implementation for [Natural Language Server (natls)](https://github.com/markusamshove/natls).

+To see features that currently work, have a look over at the [natls documentation](https://github.com/MarkusAmshove/natls/blob/main/docs/lsp-features.md).

+If you happen to use [NatUnit](https://github.com/AlteOldenburger/NatUnit), also have a look at [vscode-natunit](https://github.com/MarkusAmshove/vscode-natunit).

 ## Versioning

 Although this extension does have three numerics in its version number, it doesn't use semantic versioning.